On-campus Support & Additional Resources

 We're invested in providing a safe, healthy environment for our students, and Campus Safety is always on call, ready to respond within minutes.
 In addition to the 95 Blue Light Emergency Phones located all over campus, Safety officers are available to provide a walking escort after hours.

-Our Disability Services Program provides equal access for students with disabilities, ensuring all programs and activities are available for every student on campus.
+Our Student Disability Services provide equal access for students with disabilities, ensuring all programs and activities are available for every student on campus.
 Additionally, our Learning Effectiveness Program helps students with learning differences achieve at a high academic level.

 Life On & Off Campus

 Once on campus, you'll be surrounded by fellow DU students in a dedicated community of scholars and adventurers.
 Take some time to research the Denver area and all that Colorado has to offer, from the nearby Washington Park and Pearl Street districts to our city's bustling downtown and the Rocky Mountains to the west.

 There's plenty to do on campus, too.
 Your orientation activities will keep you busy when you arrive, and your classmates will help introduce you to all the student organizations and activities you can join at DU.
 Check out everything we have to offer, from club sports to volunteer organizations.

 Measles, Mumps and Rubella, Meningococcal Disease, and Influenza:

-- DU and Colorado state law requires you to submit proof of two doses of vaccination against measles, mumps and rubella (MMR).
-Exemptions for medical or personal reasons may be submitted.
+- Colorado state law requires you to submit proof of two doses of vaccination against measles, mumps and rubella (MMR).
+Exemptions for medical or non-medical reasons may be submitted.
 You'll also need to review information on meningococcal disease (meningitis).
-Proof of immunization (or a completed Certificate of Exemption Form) must be submitted by June 1 for students starting in the fall quarter.
+Proof of immunization (or an exemption request) must be submitted by June 1 for students starting in the fall quarter.